HardikPanwar/Hacktoberfest_Starter_2k23/contributors/Rules.md

 ## Rules for uploading your details >>>>>
-- Your file should contain only the necessary details that are provided otherwise your PR will be rejected.
+- Your file should contain only necessary details otherwise your PR will be rejected.

-- File Data
+- File Data :--------
+-
 ```terminal
 ---
 Name: Your Name